 A business plan is a story and like any story it has to be written with the audience in mind.
 So we start every business plan by asking who is going to read it and understanding what you want them to do when they have read it.
 Is it for staff, investors or funders, senior management as a strategic tool or stakeholders to reassure them?
 Or is it for you to keep you on track?
+In which case our inspirational business plan on one page could be the answer or maybe a more formal business model canvas.

-Also a business plan should reflect the character of the organisation – brief or detailed, formal or chatty, illustrated or plain; and should also fit with other documents that may be available – if there is a full annual report or a corporate history then, for example, the background section can be short.
+Generally a business plan should reflect the character of the organisation – brief or detailed, formal or chatty, illustrated or plain; and should also fit with other documents that may be available – if there is a full annual report or a corporate history then, for example, the background section can be short.

 This means each plan we write is different, there is no standard format or content list.
 In addition, the way we do it varies depending on your need, do you want to develop your strategic business planning skills or minimise your involvement and just get it done?